Last Updated on

 - Bleach or rubbing alcohol

-- Clean tools with rag and rubbing alcohol or bleach.
+- Clean tools with some cloth and rubbing alcohol or bleach.

 - Cut flowers or branches where appropriate.